antoniecrz/Fake_News_Prediction_with_Machine_Learning/README.md

 # Fake News Prediction with Machine Learning
-Final Year Project for BSc (Hons) So# Fake News Prediction with Machine Learning Final Year Project for BSc (Hons) Software Engineering that approaches Supervised Learning for Fake News Prediction; using data mining and analysis.
+Final Year Project for BSc (Hons) Software Engineering that approaches Supervised Learning for Fake News Prediction; using data mining and analysis.
 Essentially creating a computing artefact, where designing, implementing and evaluating a piece of software in predicting fake news with machine learning algorithms.
 ## Installation
 ### Anaconda